rhymeas/TravelBlogr/QUESTIONS_ANSWERED.md

 - DDoS protection

 **Recommendation:**
-Skip dedicated CDN for now.
-Vercel's built-in CDN is sufficient for 99% of use cases.
+Skip dedicated CDN for now.  do-not-use-this-anymore-no-vercel-we-use-railway-now's built-in CDN is sufficient for 99% of use cases.

 ---